Custom analytics integration

 }

-// We loop over the experiments, but the exact same logic could be used for personalizations as well
+// Loop over the experiments; apply the same logic for personalizations as well

 Kameleoon.API.Experiments.getActive().forEach(processExperimentForMyTargetPlatform);